Optimal selling time with evolving private information

 Note that the first constraint is the feasibility condition that the seller can sell at most one indivisible object over the entire span of time, the second constraint is the individual rationality condition (or the participation constraint of the buyer), and the third constraint is inequality (5) of Theorem 1, which concerns incentive compatibility.\note{Note well that inequality (4) of Theorem 1 is incorporated in the process of deriving the seller's revenue.}

 As is standard in the mechanism design literature, we solve for the {\it relaxed\/} problem as ignoring the last constraint, and then check whether the solution satisfies the ignored constraint.
-First, it is obvious for revenue maximization that the second constraint is satisfied with equality, i.e, $U_1(\underline \th) = 0$.
+First, it is obvious for revenue maximization that the second constraint is satisfied with equality, i.e., $U_1(\underline \th) = 0$.
 Next, the optimal solution for the relaxed problem can be found by the following procedure.
 Let $V_t(\th_1, \cdots, \th_t)$ be the continuation value in period $t$, that is, the seller's revenue evaluated in period $t$, given the realized types of $\th^t = (\th_1, \cdots, \th_t)$ and under the optimal decisions in subsequent periods.
-Observe that $V_t(\th_1, \cdots, \th_t) \geq 0$ for all $t$ and $\th^t$.
+It is clear that $V_t(\th_1, \cdots, \th_t) \geq 0$ for all $t$ and $\th^t$ since the seller can always choose not to sell.

 \hrule